-30-4.5 R-5, General Residential District.
+30-4.5 - R-5, General Residential District.

 - a.
 General.
 The following specific regulations and the general rules set forth in Section 30-5 shall apply in all R-5 Districts, as delineated and described in the zoning map(s).
-It is intended that this district classification be applied in areas where one-, and multiple-family dwellingshomes, public buildings, institutions, and certain office uses, if found compatible, may be located to promote low density standards and promote a mix of uses. - a.
+It is intended that this district classification be applied in areas where one-and two-and multifamily dwellingsfamily homes, public buildings, institutions, and certain office uses, if found compatible, may be located to promote low density standards and promote a mix of uses. - b.
 Uses Permitted. - 1.
-Uses permitted in R-1, R-2, R-3 and R-4 Districts. - 1.
-One-family dwellings, two-family dwellings, multiple-family dwellings. - 2.
-Shared living.

-- 3. Supportive and transitional housing. - 4.
-Agriculture, horticulture, home gardening, and excluding retail sales of nursery products and the raising of rabbits, dog, fowl or other animals for commercial purposes. - 5.
+Uses permitted in R-1, R-2, R-3 and R-4 Districts.
+One-family dwellings, two-family dwellings, multifamily dwellings. - Shared living. - 3.
+Supportive and transitional housing. - Agriculture, horticulture, home gardening, and excluding retail sales of nursery products and the raising of rabbits, dog, fowl or other animals for commercial purposes. - 5.
 Underground and above-ground utility installations for local service. - 6.
-Family day care homes, as licensed by the State of California. - 7.
+Family day care homes, large and small, as licensed by the State of California. - 7.
 Residential care facilities. - 8.
-Private storage garages, parking lots uncovered and screened by suitable walls or planting when operated by or in conjunction with a permitted use. - 9.
-Parks, playgrounds, public and private schools, churches and religious community assembly institutions, libraries, nurseries, day care centers, and public buildings. - 10.
-Signs: As regulated in Section 30-6 of these regulations. - 11.
-Bed and breakfast facilities, upon compliance with standards set forth in the definition for "bed and breakfast facility" in Section 30-2, Definitions. - 12.
-Warming centers if accessory to a primary, permitted use. - 13.
-Home occupations in compliance with the standards set forth in the definition of "home occupation" in Section 30-2, Definitions. - 14.
-Incidental and accessory buildings and uses on the same lot with, and necessary for, the operation of any permitted use. - b.
+Accessory dwelling units and junior accessory dwelling units. - 3.9.
+Private storage garages, parking lots uncovered and screened by suitable walls or planting when operated by or in conjunction with a permitted use. - 4.10.
+Parks, playgrounds, public and private schools, community assemblychurches and religious institutions, libraries, nurseries, day care centers, and public buildings. - 5.11.
+Signs: As provided regulated in Section 30-6 of these regulations. - 6.12.
+Bed and breakfast facilities, upon in compliance with standards set forth in the definition for "bed and breakfast facility" in Section 30-2, Definitions.

+- 13. Warming centers if accessory to a primary, permitted use. - 14.
+Home occupations in compliance with the standards set forth in the definition of "home occupation" in Section 30-2, Definitions. - 15.
+Incidental and accessory buildings and uses on the same lot with, and necessary for, the operation of any permitted use. - 16.
+Multiple Houses. - c.
 Uses Requiring Use Permits.
-It is the intent of this paragraph that the following uses shall be reviewed by the Planning Board for their appropriateness in a specific location, or for such other factors as safety, congestion, noise, and similar considerations: - Hospitals, rest homes, sanitariums, mortuaries, and professional offices for doctors, dentists, architects, engineers, accountants, artists, authors, attorneys, real estate and insurance offices, medical and dental clinics, and other uses which are similar to the foregoing, and clubs, lodges and fraternities, except those open to the general public or operated as a business for profit, administrative office of nonprofit community social service organizations. - 2.
-Low barrier navigation centers. - 3.
-Incidental and accessory buildings and uses on the same lot with, and necessary for, the operation of any permitted use. - 4.
-Advertising signs pertaining directly to a permitted nonresidential use or uses on a property, as regulated in Section 30-6, Sign Regulations of these regulations.
+It is the intent of this paragraph that the following uses shall be reviewed by the Planning Board for their appropriateness in a specific location, or for such other factors as safety, congestion, noise, and similar considerations: - 1.
+Hospitals, rest homes, sanitariums, mortuaries, and professional offices for doctors, dentists, architects, engineers, accountants, artists, authors, attorneys, real estate and insurance offices, medical and dental clinics, and other uses which are similar to the foregoing, and clubs, lodges and fraternities, except those open to the general public or operated as a business for profit, administrative office of nonprofit community social service organizations. - 2.
+Low barrier navigation centers.
+Incidental and accessory buildings and uses on the same lot with, and necessary for, the operation of any permitted use. - 3.
+Advertising signs pertaining directly to a permitted nonresidential use or uses on a property, as regulated in Section 30-6, Sign Regulations of these regulations. - 4.
+Temporary tract sales offices, advertising signs, construction offices, equipment storage yards or structures therefor, which are incidental to the development during the construction and/or sales period. - Automobile parking lots and ancillary facilities for ferry terminals serving the general public, provided that: - Parking lots and ancillary facilities adjoin a commercial planned development zoned area or an industrially zoned area in which terminals are permitted;